Union City senior living campus

 Situated on a hillside, the 300-acre senior living campus is adjacent East Bay Regional Park land, and overlooks Union City and the San Francisco Bay.
 The campus is home to about 300 senior residents living in independent living, assisted living, and skilled nursing facilities.
 The master planning process involved developing the goals and objectives through communication with the client and other stakeholders.
 Interviews were conducted with campus staff and others specializing in the unique needs of this population, such as gerontologists, memory care specialists and exercise physiologists.
 Extensive site analysis involved documentation of existing conditions and observations of how the site was being used by the residents and staff.
 A focus of the plan was getting residents outside, increasing opportunities to interact with nature, and increasing accessibility and safety across the campus.
 Creating “barrier-free” circulation across the campus was a particular challenge given the steep topography of the site.
 The final product was a document summarizing the findings and proposing a number of phased projects to accomplish the client’s goals.

-Campus leadership decided to move forward with construction of the first two phases of the landscape master plan immediately, and they are currently under construction.
+Campus leadership decided to move forward with construction of the first two phases of the landscape master plan immediately.